Biblical blueprint

 The Steps have often been framed in secular terms as the movement has grown.
 Their shape is still deeply biblical.
-In this coaching we treat them as foundational, not optional: the same principles we use to lay the groundwork for sobriety, worked in homework and conversation.
+In this coaching we treat them as foundational, not optional: the same principles we use to lay the groundwork for sobriety, worked through guided reflection, action, and conversation.

 Step 1: Admission